Nne85/Nne85/README.md

 👩🏾 About me

 I am Nnenna Kehinde, a Software Engineer(specializing in Backend Development).
-I am currenting a student learning software engineering at ALX_Africa.
+A software engineering graduate of ALX_Africa.

 - 🌱 I enjoy learning new languages.
-I started learning Php and collarborated with my team to build an e-commerce store.
+I started learning PHP and collaborated with my team to build an e-commerce store.
 I am currently learning C and Python.
-I also design great visual UI interface when I am not coding.
+I also design great visual UI interfaces when I am not coding.

-- 📚 I love reading crime-fiction books and history.(Hmm 🙄 maybe I would have been a detective).
-Well, I love reading, and reading programming concepts are fun too.
+- 📚 I love reading crime-fiction books and history.
+(Hmm 🙄 maybe I would have been a detective).
+Well, I love reading, and reading programming concepts is fun too.

-- ⚡ Fun fact: I love old school songs.
+- ⚡ Fun fact: I love old-school songs.
 They are the best❤.

 <!--